pstadler/metrics.sh/README.md

 --------------- | -------------
-`stdout`        | Write to standard out (default) `file`          | Write to a file or named pipe `statsd`        | Send data to [Statsd](https://github.com/etsy/statsd) `influxdb`      | Send data to [InfluxDB](http://influxdb.com/) `keen_io`       | Send data to [Keen IO](https://keen.io) `stathat`       | Send data to [StatHat](https://www.stathat.com)
+`stdout`        | Write to standard out (default) `file`          | Write to a file or named pipe `statsd`        | Send data to [StatsD](https://github.com/etsy/statsd) `influxdb`      | Send data to [InfluxDB](http://influxdb.com/) `keen_io`       | Send data to [Keen IO](https://keen.io) `stathat`       | Send data to [StatHat](https://www.stathat.com)

 ## Configuration

-A first step of configuration can be done by passing options to metrics.sh:
+metrics.sh can be configured on the fly by passing along options when calling it:

 ```sh
 $ ./metrics.sh --help              # print help
 $ ./metrics.sh -m cpu,memory -i 1  # report cpu and memory usage every second
 ```

-Some of the metrics and reporters are configurable.
-Documentation is available from within metrics.sh and can be printed with `--docs`:
+Some of the metrics and reporters are configurable or require some variables to be defined in order to work.
+Documentation is available with the `--docs` option.

 ```sh
 $ ./metrics.sh --docs | less
 ```

 As an example, the `disk_usage` metric has a configuration variable `DISK_USAGE_MOUNTPOINT` which is set to a default value depending on the operating system metrics.sh is running on.
-Setting the variable before starting will overwrite it:
+Setting the variable before starting will overwrite it.

 ```sh
 $ DISK_USAGE_MOUNTPOINT=/dev/vdb ./metrics.sh -m disk_usage
 # reports disk usage of /dev/vdb
 ```

-### Configuration file
+### Configuration files

-As maintaing all these options can become a cumbersome job, metrics.sh has support for configuration files.
+Maintaing all these options can become a cumbersome job, but metrics.sh provides functionality for creating and reading configuration files.

 ```sh
 $ ./metrics.sh -C > metrics.ini  # write configuration to metrics.ini